gbrough/GettingStartedMachineLearning/Readme.md

  - Find some friends to stay motivated (for example, Meetup Who)
  - Choose a discipline - machine learning has lots of free resources (What)
  - Express your progress daily and weekly (for example, Github/Youtube When & Where)
- - Follow a circulum (How)
+ - Follow a curriculum (How)

 ## Top learning resources for machine learning to get you started

 ### 1. [100-Days of ML Code](https://github.com/Avik-Jain/100-Days-Of-ML-Code)

- - 54 day structure
+ - 54-day structure (Must still be in development)
  - Excellent Slides and easy to follow.
  - Provided code and datasets

 ### 2. [Siraj Raval - ML in 3 months](https://github.com/llSourcell/Learn_Machine_Learning_in_3_Months)
- - 3 month structure
+ - 3-month structure
- - Mix of Videos, Udacity, Edx, and Coursera
+ - A Mix of Videos, Udacity, Edx, and Coursera
  - Great YouTube Channel

 ### 3. [ML Project Ideas](https://github.com/NirantK/awesome-project-ideas)
- - Text, Recommender, Forcaster, Vision Projects
+ - Text, Recommender, Forecaster, Vision Projects
  - Easy to get started on a project compared to [Kaggle](https://www.kaggle.com/)

 ### 4. [Essence of Linear Algebra](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab)